takari/m2e-jenkins/readme.md

 ## Limitations
 Jenkins plugins should have at least version 2.0 of plugin parent pom.
 Versions of parent below 2.0 have a bogus m2e lifecycle mapping configuration which doesn't set up localizer output folder (Messages class) correctly during m2e project configuration phase.

+Annotations marked with @Indexed and @Indexable must be at least at RetentionPolicy.CLASS.

 ## Building
 `mvn clean install -f runtime/pom.xml && mvn clean package`